factorhouse/helm-charts/charts/factor-platform/README.md

 ### Provide Files to the Factor Platform Pod

-There are occasions where you must provide files to the Kpow Pod in order for Kpow to run correctly, such files include:
+There are occasions where you must provide files to the Factor Platform Pod in order for Factor Platform to run correctly, such files include:

 - RBAC configuration
 - SSL Keystores